flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 #### General API Limitations
 API keys are associated with your FlippingBook account.
 For each account, there may be no more than ten keys.
+Total request size is limited to 1MB.
+This limit mainly affect uploads and in case you need to upload bigger file consider using download from URL instead.

 #### Specific API Limitations
 Your purchased plan or edition may limit your access to API features or the entities you’re allowed to use.